dgrtwo/RData/_transcript/raw/code_lesson2.md

 Now, there are three parts to a ggplot2 graph.
 The first is the data we'll be graphing.
 In this case, we are plotting the diamonds data frame, so we type "diamonds".
 Second, we show the mapping of aesthetics to the attributes we'll be plotting.
 We type aes- meaning aesthetics- then open parentheses, and now our assignments: we say "x=carat", saying we want to put carat on the x-axis, then "y=price", saying what we want to put on the y-axis.

 Now that we've defined the structure of our graph, we are going to add a "layer" to it: that is, define what time of graph it is.
-In this case, we want to make a scatter plot: the name for that layer is geom_point. "geom" is a typical start for each of these layers.
+In this case, we want to make a scatter plot: the name for that layer is `geom_point`. "geom" is a typical start for each of these layers.
 Now we've defined our graph, and hit return, and we see our scatter plot.

 See that we've placed "carat" on the x axis, and "price" on the y-axis.
 Every one of these points represents one row in our data frame: that is, one diamond.
 We've now communicated a relationship between those two attributes in the dataset: as weight increases, price increases.